Govt must deal with crime - IEA survey

 One interesting finding in the IEA survey, which may require urgent attention from the government, was the low priority respondents (8.2 per cent) gave to the need for the government to reform and strengthen key independent governance institutions.

-That suggests a lack of appreciation of the significant role such governance institutions play in enhancing the country’s
+That suggests a lack of appreciation of the significant role such governance institutions play in enhancing the country’s democracy and addressing critical concerns of the people.

 The key independent governance institutions, such as the Commission for Human Rights and Administrative Justice (CHRAJ), National Commission for Civic Education (NCCE) and National Media Commission (NMC), have been starved of the requisite financial and human resources that will enable them to discharge their constitutional mandate effectively and efficiently.